kirubarajan/keplet/docs/usage.md

 # Usage
 A list of Keplet's command line functionality.
+Instructions page is a work in progress during development.

 ## `create`
 Start a new Keplet project by creating a directory with a given name and initializing a config file named `kep.json`